meta-analysis-es/maive/README.md

 This version: June 2024

-This readme provides some instructions on the implementation of the MAIVE metaanalysis estimator in R: The maivefunction.r package.
+This readme provides some instructions on the implementation of the MAIVE metaanalysis estimator in R: The meta_maive package with the maive.R function.

+Spurious Precision in Meta-Analysis of Observational Research by Zuzana Irsova, Pedro R. D. Bom, Tomas Havraneka, and Heiko Rachinger (https://meta-analysis.cz/maive/maive.pdf)

 0. Installation

 Once you have installed R and RStudio Desktop, you can install MAIVE using devtools

   install.packages("devtools")

-  devtools::install_github("HeikoJR/MAIVE")
+  devtools::install_github("meta_maive")
+  library(meta_maive)

+For the help on the maive.R function

+  help(maive)

 1. Data

 The data should have the following structure: